personal history

 I just don’t get it.
 I’m clearly a genius and yet I’m still expected to prove it.

-People won’t will publish my (brilliant) books until I write them, or give me PhD scholarships until I apply for them.
+People won’t publish my (brilliant) books until I write them, or give me PhD scholarships until I apply for them.
 And they won’t give me the job I want until I stump up evidence of my awesomeness, as if I’m competing in a country fete.

 And even when I do they’re still not convinced that I’m the best bloke since sliced bread – me, the Bearded Boy!
 It’s enough to make a (half)grown man cry (and start his own Substack newsletter).